e3modelling/OPEN-PROM/tutorials/06_Setting OPEN PROM regionalization.md

-Work in Progress: here it can be included a tutorial about how to change regionalization (if useful) Here is the proposed classification of world countries to OPEN-PROM native regions:
+Here is the proposed classification of world countries to OPEN-PROM native regions:

 (Custom native region codes are highlighted - for the rest of the countries their official 3-digit ISO Code will be used).